 ARS 279 ADV.
-COMPOSITE MATERIALS FABRICATION & ASSEMBLY (2T, 2E) 3 credits
+COMPOSITE MATERIALS FABRICATION & ASSEMBLY

-PRÉREQUISITE: ARS 278
+PREREQUISITE: ARS 278

 This is a course in composite materials manufacturing.
 Topics include manufacturing and repair techniques such as core layups, molds, and repairs.
 The course also covers hot bonders, oven cures, and autoclave operations and their related uses.